 I walked up the stairs and immediately felt wobbly.
 I put it down to the staircase being narrow and dark.
 The top level had bedrooms and the wide balcony.
 The rooms are fuuuuuucked.
 Like 10/10 would encounter Annabel the doll in there.

 You can actually do sleepovers at Monte Cristo which is a surefire way to leave with a goodie bag of demons, no?
 Why on Earth would anyone do that.
 You literally sleep IN these rooms.
 Holy lord no thanks.

 Anyway.
 I wandered out onto the balcony and felt that weird dizzy sensation again.
 The balcony felt like it slanted downward, like you weren’t safe standing there.
 I wondered if that was simply because I knew the maid jumped off it.
 Hmmm…

 That’s allegedly where the housekeeper chained up her mentally disabled son, and the groove in the wall?
 30 years of him wearing it down with that chain.
-Honestly I hope that story is not true because fuck me, that’s wrong as shit.
+Honestly I hope that story is not true.
 There’s another story associated with this cottage which I learned on site – apparently in the 60’s, the caretaker was shot to death by a boy from town who was inspired by the film Psycho.

 Here’s the bed they’ve got in there.

-That was more than enough fucked up shit for me for one day, so I high-tailed it back to the car.
+That was more than enough messed up business for me for one day, so I high-tailed it back to the car.
 Turns out, Lisa’s spent the hour I was wandering around in the homestead watching ghost tour videos of Monte Cristo on her phone, plus reading all about the place.